moorepants/dissertation/davisbicycle.rst

 A second harness was partially developed to restrict the rider's motion to that described in :ref:`secFlexibleRider`.
-A back brace which left the hips free to move was used to keep the spine straight and a custom molded hip braced was developed to hold securely to the hip bone, :ref:`Figure 4
-<figRestrictedHarness>` .
-The plane was to attach the hip brace to the bicycle
-seat via a revolute in the roll direction which would allow the hips to *only* roll about the seat.
+A back brace which left the hips free to move was used to keep the spine straight and a custom molded hip braced was developed to hold securely to the hip bone, :ref:`Figure 11.4<figRestrictedHarness>` .
+The plane was to attach the hip brace to the bicycle seat via a revolute in the roll direction which would allow the hips to *only* roll about the seat.
 The back brace would then be attached to the hip brace via a joint which would allow torso lean with respect to the hips.
 The feet would be attached to the foot pegs via clip in pedals.
 Forces applied from the feet to the foot pegs would effectively allow the rider's hips to roll with respect to the bicycle frame (in reality because the rider is more massive and more inert the bicycle frame would roll with respect to the inertial reference frame).

 .. _figRestrictedHarness: